herrkris/react-atv-img/README.md

 ```

 #### Data
-- `layers`: Required.
-An array of image URLs.
-The images will be stacked on top of each other and the _last_ element will be at the top.
 - `isStatic`: Optional.
 A boolean value.
 When it evaluates to `true`, it disables the parallax effect, and shows the flattened image (`staticFallback`) instead.
 - `staticFallback`: Optional.
 A flattened image that contains all the layers.